dambem/damians_portfolio/_posts/odysseus.md

 from the strings of fate divine

 Odysseus the humble

 Father,

 Husband,

-Murderer
+Murderer.

-Plunderer, Raider, Warlord,
+Cunning fox?

-Cunning fox? deceitful serpent?
+Deceitful serpent?

 His honour lost under the waves,

-Where thousand men unburied lay
+Where thousand men unburied lay.

 A stolen thief,